 Ernie Durbin began his career in the Real Estate Appraisal business in 1982 after graduating from Anderson University.
 He joined his parents and their appraisal practice, which later became as Durbin and Associates Inc. The company grew from a handful of corporate clients in the early 1980s, to a client list which now exceeds several hundred.
 The firm specialized in identifying and solving complex residential valuation problems in the Greater Cincinnati and Dayton Market Areas.
 Complex valuation services include specialized appraisals such as: relocation, review, REO, and forensic assignments.

-Ernie Durbin also holds the SRA designation from the Appraisal Institute.
-With the Institute he has served on numerous special committees as well as a residential experience screener.
-At the national level, Ernie has served on the Industry Advisory Council (IAC) of the Appraisal Foundation, and was actively involved with several subcommittees and special projects.
-Ernie is also a member of the Collateral Risk Network (CRN), a network of “thought leaders” within the appraisal profession.
+Ernie Durbin also holds the SRA and AI-RRS designations from the Appraisal Institute.
+With the Institute he has served on several special projects as well as a residential experience screener.
+At the national level, Ernie is currently on the Apprasial Practices Board of The Appraisal Foundation.
+He also serves on the Industry Advisory Council (IAC) of the Appraisal Foundation.
+Ernie is a member of the Collateral Risk Network (CRN), a network of “thought leaders” within the appraisal profession.

 Ernie Durbin is married to Velina, and they have four children ranging in age from 19 to 29.
 In addition to corporate and family activities, Ernie has served on the boards of the Salvation Army, Business Advisory Council for the Schools, The Adopt a School Council, and as a consultant to Junior Achievement.
 Ernie’s postgraduate studies (Masters and PhD coursework) have been in theological studies for personal enrichment and fulfillment.
 Through these studies Ernie coauthored the book “Religious Diversity and the American Experience: A Theological Approach” published by Continuum Press in 2007.